dennis-tra/shamir/README.md

 - **credible** - It uses [Hashicorp Vault's](https://github.com/hashicorp/vault/tree/main/shamir) Shamir's Secret Sharing implementation.
 - **minimal** - It only uses Go's standard library besides the above dependency.
-- **approachable** - The 131 LoC should be quick and easy to audit.
+- **approachable** - The 131 [LoC](https://de.wikipedia.org/wiki/Lines_of_Code) should be quick and easy to audit yourself.

 Further it's:

 - **configurable** - You can configure the number of shares and the number of shares needed to restore the secret.
 - **composable** - You can pipe [stdin](https://en.wikipedia.org/wiki/Standard_streams) to it and use it in scripts.

+> *Write programs that do one thing and do it well.* - [Douglas McIlroy](https://en.wikipedia.org/wiki/Douglas_McIlroy)

 ## Install

-When you are dealing with secrets I would recommend compiling the 131 LoC yourself instead of relying on a binary distribution:
+When you are dealing with secrets I would recommend compiling the code yourself instead of relying on a binary distribution:

 ```shell
 go install github.com/dennis-tra/shamir@latest